JuliaCI/Coverage.jl/README.md

 3. Use the command line option when you run your tests
   * Either with something like `julia --code-coverage test/runtests.jl`, or
   * with something like  `julia -e 'Pkg.test("MyPkg", coverage=true)'`
 4. Add the following to the end of your `.travis.yml` file.
 This line downloads this package, collects the per-file coverage data, then bundles it up and submits to Coveralls.
-Coverage.jl assumes that the working directory is the package directory, so it changes to that first (so don't forget to replace `MyPackage` with your package's name!
+Coverage.jl assumes that the working directory is the package directory, so it changes to that first (so don't forget to replace `MyPkg` with your package's name!
 ```yml
 after_success:
 - julia -e 'cd(Pkg.dir("MyPkg")); Pkg.add("Coverage"); using Coverage; Coveralls.submit(Coveralls.process_folder())'